William Quantrill

-Quantrill is often noted as influential in the minds of many bandits, outlaws and hired guns of the Old West as it was being settled.
-In May 1865, Quantrill was mortally wounded in combat by Union troops in Central Kentucky in one of the last engagements of the Civil War.
-He died of wounds in June.
+Quantrill was influential to many bandits, outlaws, and hired guns of the American frontier as it was being settled.
+On August 21, 1863, Quantrill's Raiders committed the Lawrence Massacre.
+In May 1865, Quantrill was mortally wounded in combat by U.S. troops in Central Kentucky in one of the last engagements of the American Civil War.
+He died of his wounds in June 1865.

 Early life

 William Quantrill was born at Canal Dover, Ohio, on July 31, 1837.
 His father was Thomas Henry Quantrill, formerly of Hagerstown, Maryland, and his mother, Caroline Cornelia Clark, was a native of Chambersburg, Pennsylvania.
-Quantrill was also the oldest of twelve children, four of whom died in infancy.
-By the time he was sixteen, Quantrill was teaching school in Ohio.
+William was the oldest of twelve children, four of whom died in infancy.
+Quantrill taught school in Ohio when he was sixteen.
 In 1854, his abusive father died of tuberculosis, leaving the family with a huge financial debt.
-Quantrill's mother had to turn her home into a boarding house in order to survive.
-During this time, Quantrill helped support the family by continuing to work as a schoolteacher, but he left home a year later and headed to Mendota, Illinois.
-Here, Quantrill took up a job in the lumberyards, unloading timber from rail cars.
+Quantrill's mother turned the home into a boarding house to survive.
+During this time, Quantrill helped support the family by working as a schoolteacher, but he left home a year later for Mendota, Illinois.
+There, Quantrill worked in the lumberyards, unloading timber from rail cars.

-One night while working the late shift, he killed a man.
-Authorities briefly arrested him, but Quantrill claimed that he had acted in self-defense.
-Since there were no eyewitnesses and the victim was a stranger who knew no one in town, William was set free.
+Authorities briefly arrested him for murder, but Quantrill claimed he had acted in self-defense.
+Quantrill was set free since there were no eyewitnesses, and the victim was a stranger who knew no one in town.
 Nevertheless, the police strongly urged him to leave Mendota.
-Quantrill continued his career as a teacher, moving to Fort Wayne, Indiana, in February 1856.
-Quantrill journeyed back home to Canal Dover that fall.
+Quantrill continued teaching, moving to Fort Wayne, Indiana, in February 1856.
+Quantrill journeyed back home to Canal Dover late that year.